 So, does Chrono Trigger really deserve all the acclaim it got in its day and continues to get in the modern era?
 Well, you're certainly not going to hear me argue against it.
 Its excellent presentation, simplified but enjoyable gameplay built on the Final Fantasy model and open-ended design that lent itself to heavy replayability made it a landmark title in the 90s, and it remains a highly enjoyable one today, holding up astonishingly well to the test of time.
 It's not a flawless experience, of course - an overall low difficulty level and occasionally unclear objectives being its two main faults - but it's arguably the closest to perfection that Square has ever gotten.
-I'm honestly a bit surprised that this hasn't become as much a pillar of Square's business as the Final Fantasy, SaGa and Kingdom Hearts franchises have.
+I'm honestly a bit surprised that this hasn't become as much a pillar of Square Enix's business as the Final Fantasy, Dragon Quest and Kingdom Hearts franchises have.

 Platform: Super Nintendo, Playstation, Nintendo DS, Wii Virtual Console, iOS, Android, Windows